 Select the range you wish to save regularly, and click ‘Set Active’.
 That range will appear in the box next to “Source Range”.
 Repeat for Destination Range.

-Note that Archive Data works by automatically saving data in a column from one location to another at a specified time.
-In other words your data must be in a vertical format; it doesn’t currently support saving data from row to row.
+Note that Archive Data works by automatically saving data in a columnar range from one location to another at a specified time.
+In other words your data must be in a vertical format; it doesn’t currently support saving data from row to row (though row to row archives will be added soon!)

 STEP 3: CHOOSE ARCHIVE OPTIONS